 Our ride out was super windy.
 We were starting to question our decision to do the excursion at 7am instead of 10am.
 But once we got in the water, you couldn’t tell too much that it was so windy.
 I haven’t talked about my new point and shoot that I got before the trip, but I will in a later post.
 Anyway, when purchasing the camera, I got it in a bundle with a waterproof case.
 Well, the day before while swimming at Mahogany Bay, I noticed a couple water droplets inside the case and I just didn’t want to take the chance again.
 Here are some pics that are from the same area where we snorkeled.

 My best advice for beginner snorklers is to make sure that your equipment fits well and that your life jacket works properly.
 Drew’s mask didn’t seem to fit right and his life jacket wouldn’t inflate like it was supposed to which made for a very tiring time out in the water.
 Also, if you have kids Alex’s age, I would recommend holding hands with them.
 I didn’t do that at first and ended up spending a great deal of time making sure he was with us.
 Finally I got smart and just held his hand so I could ensure he was with us.
-Beyond those issues snorkling was amazing!
-Rob and I discussed it afterwards and decided that each of our cruises need to have snorkling as one of the activities, because obviously the more you do something the better you get.
-There are just too many amazing things to be seen underwater and snorkling is one way to go about doing that!
+Beyond those issues snorkeling was amazing!
+Rob and I discussed it afterwards and decided that each of our cruises need to have snorkeling as one of the activities, because obviously the more you do something the better you get.
+There are just too many amazing things to be seen underwater and snorkeling is one way to go about doing that!

 As we walked around we continued to see beautifully painted tiles with dreamy beach scenes.
 After walking around the entire shopping area we landed back at this one particular shop.
 This guy had a beautiful scene pained with a cruise ship in the background, but when we came back around it was sold.
 We showed him another scene and said we liked this one.
 He offered to paint a cruise ship for us for the same price.
 Here he is starting to paint it.